subhankardas15071992-cloud/Nebula-De-Esser/README.md

 ## ⚠️ Cakewalk NXT / Cakewalk Sonar Not Supported

-**This plugin will not work in Cakewalk NXT or Cakewalk Sonar and N-Track Studio.
+**This plugin will not work in Cakewalk NXT and Cakewalk Sonar.
 This is a known, confirmed incompatibility.**

 Fix for the same is currently under progress, and most likely will be released in version 2.6.0.